ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <h3 id="lab">Labs</h3>

 Along with the course, you are enrolled in a lab section, which meets each Tuesday in one of the student labs in the (newly renovated) basement of the CSE building.
-Your will work in a group in lab.
+You will work in a group in lab.
 We will assign the groups and group assignments may change from week to week: you are starting your journey into Computer Science and we want to help you meet your classmates who will be with you along the way.
 All labs must be finished in the allotted class time.
 As a group, you will create a lab report each week and your TA will review